dynobase-icon

 Using Serverless Framework

-Adding IAM permissions to your Lambda functions in Serverless is as easy as extending provider.iamRoleStatements object like so:
+Adding IAM permissions to your Lambda functions in Serverless is as easy as extending the provider.iamRoleStatements object like so:

 How to Access DynamoDB From EC2